• Home

 • Jewelry retailers – 458310

-So the North American Industry Classification System, or NAICS, has its own six digit coding system.
-This code classifies business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. business economy.
+So the North American Industry Classification System, or NAICS, has its own six-digit coding system.
+This code classifies the total US business entities for the purpose of collecting, analyzing, and publishing statistical data related to the US business economy.
 NAICS industry codes define establishments based on the activities in which they are primarily engaged.

 For example, if your company makes tires and inner tubes, the NAICS code might be 441320, which is for tire dealers.